dan-israeli/AI-Storyteller-Web-App/README.md

 ## Overview

-The AI Storyteller Web App is a Flask-powered platform that brings the magic of storytelling to life through cutting-edge AI technology.
-Designed to create customized, interactive stories for children, this application provides a seamless user experience with built-in narration, a library for managing and sharing stories, and robust user authentication.
-By integrating with state-of-the-art APIs and leveraging a reliable SQLite3 database, the project showcases the fusion of creativity and technology.
+This project is an AI-powered storytelling web app, developed using Flask, designed to create personalized and interactive stories for children.
+It features built-in narration, a library for managing and sharing favorite stories, and secure user authentication, ensuring an engaging and user-friendly experience.

+In building this application, I integrated APIs such as OpenAI for story generation and ElevenLabs for natural-sounding narration.
+The project also incorporates a SQLite3 database for efficient data storage and retrieval.
+These technical elements allowed me to explore key aspects of backend development, API integration, and database management.

+This project demonstrates my ability to design and develop practical applications that merge creativity with technology.
+In addition, it showcases my skills in designing a system with multiple interconnected components and integrating them seamlessly to work together as a smooth application.

 ---